mincerafter42/mincerafter42.github.io/_posts/2023-06-12-nancy-drew-and-the-e-mail-mysinformation.md

    > “What is all that?”
 Nancy asked, mystified.
    > “Most mail programs filter out all this stuff,” Henry said.
 “But it's what tells the mail server how to route the mail, identifies each computer user who sends E-mail out, and where it went.
 Take a look.”
 He pointed to what looked to Nancy like a coded language.

-   Now this is just E-MAIL HEADERS, the thing i can see on my e-mail client just by pressing CTRL+H.
+   Now this is just E-MAIL HEADERS, the thing I can see on my e-mail client just by pressing CTRL+H.
    The headers look to be in mbox format.
 They are sensible except for a missing space, an IPv4 address with six bytes instead of the usual four, and the fact that there's a `Received:` header when this is supposed to be the sender's log, not the recipient's.